-Eukaryotic DNA (AQA A Level Biology)
+Eukaryotic DNA (AQA A Level Biology): Revision Note

-Chromosome Structure
+Chromosome structure

-The main proteins present are the large positively charged globular proteins called histones, their role is to organise and condense the DNA tightly so that it fits into the nucleus
+The main proteins present are the large, positively charged globular proteins called histones.
+Their role is to organise and condense the DNA tightly so that it fits into the nucleus

 The other proteins are enzymes used in copying and repairing the DNA